Infineon/technical-training-optiga-trust-x/README.md

 To get started you can follow the step-by-step instructions provided in [Optiga_TrustX_Integration_Manual_vX.X.pdf](https://github.com/Infineon/technical-training-optiga-trust-x/tree/master/Docs)

 To clone project in to your local hard drive use "--recursive" option.
-This will clone the OPTIGA™ TrustX Host Library that is added as a submodule into your project as well.
+This will clone the OPTIGA™ TrustX Host Library ( a git submodule ) as well.

 Example:
 git clone --recursive https://github.com/Infineon/technical-training-optiga-trust-x.git